 The other preventative measure we fund is a 30-minute, once a month radiobroadcast which goes to 73 of 75 districts of Nepal.

 Here CHANCE for NEPAL provides funds for skin graft operations; physiotherapy six days a week; a weekly high-protein, nutritional food basket for each patient; specialized creams and bandages; three counsellors four times a week providing ongoing psychological help to patients and their families; and emergency help for the family including medicines, transport and food.

-An exciting new initiative for 2016 is providing training in the prevention of accidents in the home.
 A radio programme, funded by CHANCE for NEPAL, is transmitted from The Teaching Hospital and interviews doctors, plastic surgeons, the head sister of the Burns Unit, parents and the patients themselves: children who have experienced terrible burns.
 The doctors advise on ways to stop such accidents occurring.
 This vital, half-hourly programme goes out once a month and was the initiative of BVS in Nepal and ACORAB Community radio.
 The programme will reach 73 of 75 regions through a network of 200 community radio stations throughout Nepal.

 In the remote villages of Nepal, most of the villagers depend on radio to keep in touch – and so most families will be tuning in!